awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-launch-templates.md

 ## Managing launch template versions<a name="manage-launch-template-versions"></a>

-You can create launch template versions for a specific launch template, set the default version, and delete versions that you no longer require\.
+You can create launch template versions for a specific launch template, set the default version, describe a launch template version, and delete versions that you no longer require\.

 **Topics**
 + [Creating a launch template version](#create-launch-template-version)